kolja/orca/README.md

 ```bash
 orca --hash <login>:<password> # e.g. orca --hash alice:secretpassword
 ```
-The server will print the hash which you have to copy to the `[authentication]` section of your config file.
+The server will print the hash which you have to copy to the `[authentication.login]` section of your config file.

+Under the `public` array in the `[authentication]` section you can specify which paths should be accessible without authentication.
+You can use wildcards like `*` and `**` to match multiple paths.

 ## Development